anthonyzhang1/Hitoribocchi/README.md

 Hitoribocchi uses Swift (UIKit) and Core Data.
 Core Data is used to store the decks/cards and their metadata, e.g. their due dates.

-Hitoribocchi was created for my university's iOS Application Development course in Fall 2022.
+Hitoribocchi was created for my university's iOS Application Development course in Fall 2022. \
+The `Documents` folder holds the various reports/writeups I submitted.

 #### Note: You most likely need Xcode, and therefore a macOS computer, to run Hitoribocchi.
 Furthermore, Hitoribocchi looks best on an iPhone 14 Pro, as that was what I used on Xcode to run the application.